philfoster/option_screener/README.md

 	This code requires the excellent pyetrade API from Jesse Cooper https://github.com/jessecooper/pyetrade

+	Additionally, this module requires an active E*Trade account and an API key (available from E*Trade customer service)

 # scripts
 	bin/get_quote.py  -- Get a real time quote for a symbol
 		$ bin/get_quote.py -h